 President Dwight D. Eisenhower signed into law the Civil Rights Act of 1957 to protect civil rights, specifically Black voting rights.
 The act also established the Civil Rights Division in the Justice Department, giving federal officers the green light to prosecute those who deny or impede voter rights.

 1958: Willie O'Ree is the first Black player in the National Hockey League

-Willie O'Ree, the first Black player in the National Hockey League, is sometimes referred to as the "Jackie Robinson of Hockey.”
-O’Ree was influential in opening doors of professional hockey to Black players, including Dustin Byfuglien who led his team to a Stanley Cup championship in 2010.
+Willie O'Ree, the first Black player in the National Hockey League, is sometimes called the "Jackie Robinson of Hockey."
+O'Ree was influential in opening the doors of professional hockey to Black players, including Dustin Byfuglien, who led his team to a Stanley Cup championship in 2010.

 1959: Motown Records is founded

 With the opening of his Detroit-based label, Berry Gordy began churning out soul hits that left lasting imprints in the hearts of Americans everywhere.
 Over the decades, the label would go on to produce chart-topping musicians and groups like Diana Ross, the Supremes, the Jackson 5, Stevie Wonder, and Marvin Gaye.